 5 Reasons Why People Don’t Trust Your Landing Page

 Remember – You have less than 10 seconds to convince a first-time website visitor to give you their information so that they become a lead.
-To convince your visitors to convert, you have to convince them that the benefits of converting outweigh the risks.
-There are numerous ways to do this, and we have defined why people don’t trust your landing page and how to overcome its flaws.
+There are numerous ways, and we have defined why people don’t trust your landing page and how to overcome its flaws.

 A Weak or unrealistic Headline

 Your headline is one of your first impressions.
-It needs to be clear, attention-grabbing and reflect the purpose of your page.
+It requires to be attention-grabbing, clear and displays the purpose of your web page.
 Headlines take just a few seconds to tweak and can boost conversions by approximately 10%.
 There are some essential tips that you should follow in your home page or landing page headlines:

 - Be specific